utnet-org/utility-readonly/nightly/README.md

 full usage refer to `./scripts/nayduck.py --help` output.

-NayDuck cannot run tests against local working directory or even commits in a private fork of the nearcore repository.
-To schedule a NayDuck run, the commit must first be pushed to nearcore.
+NayDuck cannot run tests against local working directory or even commits in a private fork of the framework repository.
+To schedule a NayDuck run, the commit must first be pushed to framework.
 The commit does not need to be on master branch; testing a feature branch is supported.